chazhyseni/chazhyseni/content/author/admin/_index.md

 +++

 I have been doing research in the field of Population Genetics since 2006.
 I am interested in the distribution of genetic variation (both neutral and adaptive) in natural environments, at different spatial and temporal scales (from Landscape Genetics to Phylogeography).
 To understand pattern and process, I use empirical data as well as spatial eco-evolutionary modeling.
-I am currently a Ph.D. candidate in the Department of Biology at the University of Mississippi.
-The focal organism of my Ph.D. work is the eastern subterranean termite in the Appalachian Mountains.
-In addition to reconstructing the spatial and temporal patterns of genetic variation, my goal is to find out how epigenetic regulation and phenotypic plasticity have contributed to the adaptive evolution of subterranean termites.
+I received my Ph.D. in Biological Science from the University of Mississippi in 2020.
+The focal organism of my Ph.D. work was the eastern subterranean termite, <i>Reticulitermes flavipes<\i>.
+I examined geographic and environmental influences at historical and contemporary timescales, including niche divergence of <i>R. flavipes<\i> from geographically overlapping <i>Reticulitermes<\i> species, and genetic divergence within the species.
+In addition to these historical eco-evolutionary processes, at the contemporary timescale I investigated how epigenetic mechanisms--specifically, DNA methylation--facilitate rapid responses to human-mediated disturbance of forest ecosystems.
+Finally, I developed a new landscape connectivity metric to help understand the impact spatial heterogeneity of environments has on biological diversity at multiple levels of organization, from alleles to communities.